RV-HATE: Reinforced Multi-Module Voting for Implicit Hate Speech Detection: Analysis

 \subsection{The Integration of all Modules}

-We train a single model that integrates all four modules ($\mathtt{M_0}$, $\mathtt{M_1}$, $\mathtt{M_2}$ and $\mathtt{M_3}$) to examine the impact of the voting mechanism, referred to as `combined modules'.
-As shown in Table~\ref{tab:pitfalls}, RV-HATE (\textit{combined modules}) consistently exhibit worse performance compared to RV-HATE (\textit{ours}),on average decrease of 2.83\%p.
+We train a single model that integrates all four modules ($\mathtt{M_0}$, $\mathtt{M_1}$, $\mathtt{M_2}$ and $\mathtt{M_3}$) to examine the impact of the voting mechanism, which is called `combined modules'.
+As shown in Table~\ref{tab:pitfalls}, RV-HATE (\textit{combined modules}) consistently exhibit worse performance compared to RV-HATE (\textit{ours})---average decrease of 2.83\%p.
 This performance drop indicates that jointly training on all modules leads to a loss of specialization, reducing the ability of the model to adapt to data-specific characteristics.
 In contrast, RV-HATE (\textit{ours}) retains its specialization, allowing the voting mechanism to leverage diverse perspectives.
 These results highlight that preserving modular specialization and leveraging their complementary views is more effective than combining them into a unified model.